Eczema In Children

 Print out an eczema action plan

-Take the action plan (PDF, 204KB) with you when you see your child's doctor.
-Or, ask your doctor to print it out.
+You can print out this Eczema care plan (PDF, 287KB) and take it with you when you see your child's doctor.
 Ask the doctor to mark on the diagram where you should put moisturiser and topical steroids on your child's skin.

 Use bleach baths to help prevent infection